salcedoe/MtMdocs/docs/slicer/CTFemurSegment_9553F.md

     1. Switch to the **Markups** module
     2. Click on the ROI icon to create a new ROI ![img-name](images/markups-roi-button.png){ width="45"}
     3. Rename the ROI "PelvisFemurROI"
-    4. Enter the following settings
+    4. Enter the following settings:

     ![img-name](images/CTFemur-PelvisFemur-ROI.png){ width="450"}